kvannotten/bashelicious/README.md

 ### Aliases

+1. 'ls' aliases
-1. 'll' instead of 'ls -FGlh'
+   * 'll' instead of 'ls -FGlh'
-2. 'la' instead of 'ls -FGlha'
+   * 'la' instead of 'ls -FGlha'
-3. 'l' instead of 'ls -FG'
+   * 'l' instead of 'ls -FG'
-4. 'tree' to show a treemap of your current directory
+2. 'tree' to show a treemap of your current directory
 5. '..' for 'cd ..'
 6. '...' for 'cd ../..'
 7. '-' for 'cd -'